Caregiving Tips from the Pros: 8 Words of Advice

 5. Allow them to change and accept when they do.

-“Whether it’s a physical incapability or behavioral, realize that it is okay that your loved one is not the person you remember.
-Step back and realize the only way they can get peace is to let them be.” – Jeannie, Great Lakes Region 2012 CAREGiver of the Year
+“Whether it’s a physical disability or behavioural issue, realise that it is okay that your loved one is not the person you remember.
+Step back and realise the only way they can get peace is to let them be.” – says Cork CAREGiver Michael.

 6. Never make them feel incapable, or say “no” outright.